 Breathing and Life Energy

-Modern research shows that slowing down and deepening our breath shifts us from the stress response to the relaxation response.
-Slowing the breath down slows the heart, normalizes blood pressure, increases blood flow to the digestive system, deepens sleep, increases energy, focus, concentration, and memory.
+Modern research also shows that by slowing down and deepening our breath shifts us from the stress response to the relaxation response.
+Slowing the breath down slows the heart, normalizes blood pressure, increases blood flow to the digestive system, deepens sleep, increases energy, focus, concentration, and memory

 Conscious movement of breath can be applied to achieve a state of relaxed vitality so that optimum health is reached and maintained.
 The breath is one of the few body systems that is both voluntary and involuntary.
 We can use the training of breath as a tool to achieve heightened energy and awareness and to resolve specific problems such as lowering blood pressure, stop smoking, and lower stress.